Antony925/Telegram_data_collection_and_analysis/README.md

 # Telegram_data_collection_and_analysis
-A ready-made solution for collecting your own data from telegram and some functions for their further analysis
+Combination of tools a ready-made tools and solutions for collecting your own data from telegram and some functions for their further analysis

-Combination of tools to download and analyse your telegram data
+## Structure

-### Structure
+### Instructions for data collection
 ##### 0_download_dialogs_list.py
-Download dialogs meta data for account.
+Downloads dialogs meta data for account.

 `--dialogs_limit` - means number of dialogs (-1 means all of your dialogs)